top of page

 Did you know that Medicare categorizes Group Health Insurance (Employer Group Health Benefits) into two categories, based on the number of employees it covers?
 Medicare indeed defines "small" employers as those with fewer than 20 employees, and they refer to employers with more than 20 employees as "large" employers.

 Because COBRA plans are not standardized, they can vary significantly from person to person and company to company.
 It is essential to remember that you must enroll in a qualified Medicare Plan during your Initial Enrollment Period (IEP).
-If you do not enroll into a qualifying Medicare Plan, Original Medicare, or a Medicare Advantage Plan (Medicare Part C), you could be subject to paying a Medicare Penalty for life.
+If you do not enroll in a qualifying Medicare Plan, Original Medicare, or a Medicare Advantage Plan (Medicare Part C), you could be subject to paying a Medicare Penalty for life.

-BILLING ISSUES AND YOUR PART B DEDUCTIBLE
+1. BILLING ISSUES AND YOUR PART B DEDUCTIBLE

 It is essential to note that the doctor/provider bills Medicare (if you have Original or Traditional Medicare), and Medicare will then send any remaining balance to your supplemental carrier for payment.
-It is not permitted for a provider or doctor to text, email, call, or harass a Medicare beneficiary for payment.
+It is not permitted for a provider or doctor to text, email, call, or harass a Medicare beneficiary to obtain payment.
 If they have questions, they should contact Medicare (CMS) directly.

 5. THINGS TO REMEMBER DURING THE MEDICARE ANNUAL ENROLLMENT PERIOD (AEP)